 10. Big dreams, small steps

 It’s important to understand the difference between a vision or a dream and a goal or a task.
-Many people easily give up their dreams because they mistake them for a short term goal.
+Many people easily give up on their dreams because they mistake them for a short term goal.

 Vision or a dream is something you want to pursue long term, simply being on that path makes you happy.
 You are not attached to the outcome but you are committed continuously taking steps towards this greater vision.